-We believe that our general and administrative expenses will decrease in fiscal 2016 compared to fiscal 2015 levels, primarily due to our cost reduction initiatives.
+We believe that our general and administrative expenses will be relatively flat in 2017 compared to 2016.

 Acquisition-Related Expenses.
-We recorded acquisition-related expenses of \$1.0 million in both the three and nine months ended September 30, 2016 for professional fees, primarily legal fees, in connection with the acquisition of Taqua.
-We recorded acquisition-related expenses of \$0.1 million in the nine months ended September 25, 2015 for professional fees, primarily legal fees, in connection with the acquisition of the SDN Business.
-We did not record any acquisition-related expenses in the three months ended September 25, 2015.
+Acquisition-related expenses include those expenses related to business acquisitions that would not otherwise have been incurred by us.
+These expenses include professional and services fees, such as legal, audit, consulting, paying agent and other fees.
+We recorded acquisition-related expenses of \$0.1 million in the three months ended March 31, 2017 for professional fees in connection with the acquisition of Taqua.
+We did not record any acquisition-related expenses in the three months ended March 31, 2016.